johanschmidt1998/medical-imaging/groupJaguars_summary.md

 Source: Dermnet	This appears to be a well-demarcated, pigmented lesion with an irregular outline that could be suggestive of a nevus.

+PAT_787_1482_328

+Source: Dermnet

+This lesion has a black center with a circular brown spots.
+It has multiple parts in a specific area of the skin.
+It can be diagnosed as Cutaneous squamous cell carcinoma (SCC) which usually begins as a tender erythematous papule or nodule that may have a variable amount of hyperkeratosis.
+Older lesions may ulcerate.

 These images of lesion and their descriptions highlights a few of our findings among a longer list of possible diagnosis in the dataset we have been provided with including melanocytic, melanoma, squamous cell carcinoma, Basal cell carcinoma, psoriasis, eczema, and dermatofibroma.

 Observations and conclusion